Bates College: Research and faculty

-Bates College has been the site of landmark experiments and academic movements.
+Bates has been the site of landmark experiments and academic movements.
 In chemistry, the college has played an important role in shaping ideas about inorganic chemistry and is considered the birthplace of inorganic photochemistry as its early manifestations were started at the college by 1943 alumnus George Hammond who was later dubbed "the father of the movement".
 Hammond would go on to invent Hammond's postulate, revolutionizing activation levels in chemical compounds.
 In physics, 1974 alumnus Steven Girvin credited his time at the college as pivotal in his development of the fractional quantum Hall effect, now a pillar in Hall conductance.

 During the development and production of the first nuclear weapons during World War II, two students researching nuclear chemistry at the college were hired by the United States Army Corps of Engineers as part of the first Manhattan project scientific team.
 Atop the Carnegie Science Hall sits Stephens Observatory which houses the college's high-powered 12-inch Newtonian reflecting telescope.
 The telescope is used for research by the college, local government agencies, and other educational institutions.
-The Observatory is also home to an eight-inch Celestron, a six-inch Meade starfinder, and the only Coronado Solarmax II 60 in the state.
+The Observatory is also home to an eight-inch Celestron, a six-inch Meade starfinder, and the only Coronado Solarmax II 60 in Maine.

-As of 2025, Bates has a faculty of 200 and a student body of 1,800 creating a 10:1 student-faculty ratio and the average class size is about fifteen students.
-All tenured faculty possess the highest degree in their field.
-Full-time professors at the college received an average total compensation of $123,066 in 2015, with salaries and benefits varying from field to field and position to position, putting faculty pay in the top 17% of all public and private universities.

 Mount David Summit

 The college holds the annual Mount David Summit which serves as a platform for students of all years to present undergraduate research, creative art, performance, and various other academic projects and is named after the campus' Mount David.
 Presentations at the summit include various discipline-centered projects, themed panel discussions, film screenings, as well as other activities in the Lewiston area.
-Started in 2002, the summit is held in Pettengill Hall.
+Started in 2002, the Summit is held in Pettengill Hall.